hashicorp/field-workshops-terraform/instructor-guides/frequently_asked_questions.md

 https://instruqt.com/hashicorp/tracks/terraform-cloud-bonus-lab

 **Q. My student doesn't have any Azure credentials, what do we do to fix it?**<br>
 A. During the setup process a script called `setup_azure.sh` is run.
 Occassionally this script fails to complete, leaving `ARM_CLIENT_ID` and `ARM_CLIENT_SECRET` empty.
 If this happens you can simply run the script manually on the command line.
-NOTE: It can take up to *3 minutes* or even longer for the new credentials to start working.
-If you request new credentials you'll only reset the clock.
-So be patient.
+The script has a built in loop to test whether the credentials are ready to use.
 Also, you must run `source ~/.bashrc` to enable the creds in your current shell.
 So to summarize, here is the fix:

 ```
 setup_azure.sh
 source ~/.bashrc
-# Now wait 3 minutes
 ```